JayBizzle/Shortcodes/README.md

 <span style="color:#FF0000;">Red Text</span>
 ```

-The output is not predefined, it is up to you to define how the output is handles.
+The output is not predefined, it is up to you to define how the output is handled.
 See below for examples.

 ## Installation
 ```